 What data have you used to create the Index?

 The Green Space Index has been made possible by the publication of a national Greenspace map by Ordnance Survey.
 This is released as open data meaning it is available for everyone to download and explore.
 OS release updates to the map in April and October every year.
+If you find any inaccuracies whilst browsing the OS Greenspace product you can report these using the contact form on the OS website, selecting "Map errors and omissions".

 How do you know the minimum standard of provision?